Meriden, West Midlands: National Cyclists Memorial

 Meriden is home to a memorial obelisk dedicated to the cyclists who died in the First World War.
 National cycling organisations commemorate these deaths with an annual mid-May service on the green.
 The 30 ft grey granite memorial originally cost £1,100 and was unveiled on 21 May 1921 in the presence of over 20,000 cyclists.

-The village's own war memorial is at the Berkswell Road turn-off from the Meriden main road, opposite the pool.
+The village's own war memorial is at the junction of Berkswell Road and Main Road, opposite the pool.
 It takes the form of a wayside shrine with a crucified Jesus and is located on the land donated by Letitia Banks, heiress of Meriden Hall and wife of Captain Edward Banks.
 Edward Banks was the first WWI death from the village, due to friendly fire at the Battle of St Julien in 1915.
 He is commemorated in a stained glass window in the church.